COVID time warp

 - "There are real potential benefits for well-being, mental health and quality of life in asking, 'How does my time make me feel?'"

-Editor's note: This story has been corrected to reflect that the hours, days and months time scales are not medium time scales.
+Editor's note: This story has been updated to clarify that the hours, days and months time scales are not considered medium time scales and to correct the number and location of participants in the international study based on a just-released preprint of about 2,800 participants in 12 countries (from 2,500 participants in 10 countries).